Ever wondered how to dig a trampoline hole? See what we learned and watch our tips for a successful in-ground trampoline installation.

 What size trampoline can I install in the ground?

-Any size trampoline can be installed in-ground, but the most common is a 14-foot trampoline, like this.
-This set manufactured by Trampolines Down Under is the most common that Sam installs here in Utah.
+Any size or shape trampoline can be installed in-ground, but the most common is a round 14-foot trampoline, like the one as seen in the video.

 How much space do I need around my trampoline hole?